 Class A Shares Examples

 Class A Shares are a superior category of shares.
-This concept of shares was introduced in the first place so that only the management of the company is able to control the major business decisions.
+This concept of shares was introduced in the first place so that only the management of the company can control significant business decisions.
 With more number of votes per share, the primary voting rights lie with the top management of the company.
 This concentration of decision making power in the hands of top executives, allows the management of the company to focus on long-term growth and build a better business in the future.

-This has been a guide to what are Class A Shares and how they are entitled for special benefits.
+This article has been a guide to what are Class A Shares and how they are entitled to unique benefits.
 Here we will discuss Class A Shares examples along with advantages and disadvantages.
 You can learn more about accounting from the following articles –